Family Road Trip: Marys Peak

 There are several ways to hike this once you reach the large parking lot.
 I opt for the wide gravel service road simply because it was the most obvious for me to find.
 There are maps at the information sign that show five trails, all varying in length, offering better-shaded options.
 A few picnic tables and plenty of grass make this a perfect lunch stop, and there are also vault restrooms.
 The grade is steep along the gravel path, but we found plenty of distractions in various butterflies to discuss and a plethora of grasshoppers.
 It was fun to step in the grass and see them scatter.
 This is a prime spot for geocaches and letterboxing, always a great add-on to any hike especially now that a smart phone app is all that is needed.
 Our day was clear with a great view of the mountains to the east.
 The ocean was tucked under a draping fog lazily rolling over the lower hills, and we watched birds soar below our feet.
 This hike is a beautiful way to gain perspective on how large the valley floor truly is.

 About the Author: Michelle Fahlgren

 Michelle Fahlgren has been a NW gal most of her life and has made it a personal hobby to explore the unique and historical places that make this area fascinating.
 A camera in one hand, strong coffee in the other she is usually researching something new to explore with her hubby and son.
 She is a photographer, a reader, a road-trip junkie, a treasure hunter and finds most of life's troubles can be set right by salty sea air and a bit of chocolate.
-If you want to see more of her photos or latest adventures, head here: www.Mfahlgrenphotography.com
+Check out more of her latest photos and adventures here.

 Is any of the information on this page incorrect?